 The CFPB is a federal agency responsible for implementing, examining and enforcing compliance with federal consumer financial protection laws.
 The CFPB also has examination and primary enforcement authority with respect to depository institutions with \$10 billion or more in assets, their service providers and certain non-depository entities such as debt collectors and consumer reporting agencies.
-The consumer protection provisions of the Dodd-Frank Act and the examination, supervision and enforcement of those laws and implementing regulations by the CFPB have created a more intense and complex environment for consumer finance regulation.
+Consumer protection laws and regulation, and the examination, supervision and enforcement of those laws and regulations, by the CFPB have created a complex environment for consumer finance regulation.
 See "Item 1.
 Business - Supervision and Regulation - Consumer Financial Protection."
 The ultimate impact of this heightened scrutiny is uncertain but could result in changes to pricing, practices, products and procedures.
 It could also result in increased costs related to regulatory oversight, supervision and examination, additional remediation efforts and possible penalties.
 We may also be required to add additional compliance personnel or incur other significant compliance-related expenses.
 Our business, results of operations or competitive position may be adversely affected as a result.